MontiCore/cd4analysis/README.md

 We define the semantic difference semdiff(CD1,CD2) of two class diagrams CD1 and CD2 as the set of all object diagrams that are valid in CD1 but invalid in CD2.
 These object diagrams are also referred to as diff-witnesses.
+We observe that this difference is asymmetric.
 For more details on semantic
 differencing:

 https://se-rwth.de/publications/CDDiff-Semantic-Differencing-for-Class-Diagrams.pdf

 The option `--semdiff` computes the semantic difference semdiff(CD1,CD2) of the class diagram CD1 specified by `-i` and the class diagram CD2 specified by `--semdiff`.
-We observe this difference is asymmetric.

 Since semdiff(CD1,CD2) might contain infinitely many diff-witnesses, we limit the size of those witnesses.
-With `--diffsize` we can change the default maximum number of objects per witness (10).
+The default maximum number of objects per witness is 10.
+This number can be changed via the option `--diffsize`.

 For the following examples, download the files [Employees1.cd](doc/Employees1.cd) and [Employees2.cd](doc/Employees2.cd) and save them in
 `src`: